SQLitis/monsters/README.rst

 +2 racial bonus on Handle Animal and Ride checks: Desert elves spend most of their lives riding and working with animals.
 Elves average 5 feet tall and typically weigh just over 100 pounds.
 Goblins have a +4 racial bonus on Move Silently and Ride checks, so a goblin can use its mount as cover with a DC15 Ride check, make leaps, and spur mounts.
 A goblin stands 3 to 3-1/2 feet tall and weighs 40 to 45 pounds.
 Halflings stand about 3 feet tall and usually weigh between 30 and 35 pounds.
 Female halflings can be as small as 2'8" and 27pounds.
+Forest gnomes average 2 to 2-1/2 feet in height; gnomes' weight generally goes up or down by 1 pound per inch of height; so a 2-foot female forest gnome might weigh only 25pounds.

 You don't hire a homunculus; you build one.
 A homunculus cannot be created until almost the level where you could have skeletons, but unlike skeletons, a homunculus is intelligent.
 Craft Construct (see page 303), arcane eye, mirror image, mending, caster must be at least 4th level; Price - (never sold); Cost 1,050 gp + 78 XP.
 The creator must be at least 7th level and possess the Craft Wondrous Item feat to make a bogun.